RIKEN-RCCS/lens3/v1/README.md

 Lens3 is copyrighted by RIKEN R-CCS.
 Part of the results is obtained by using Fugaku at RIKEN R-CCS.

+Lens3 is developed by R-CSS and the authors S. Nishioka and
+T. Ishibashi.
+But, the code was reviewed by zzmatu and remaining bugs are his responsibility.

 Lens3 uses MinIO as a backend S3 server.
 Lens3 lacks a way to display a credit to MinIO, because it blocks accesses to MinIO's user interfaces.
 Please refer to [https://min.io](https://min.io).